ziyad-tarek1/CKA-Exam-Practice-Questions/README.md

    kubectl run output-pod --image=busybox -it --rm --restart=Never -- /bin/sh -c 'echo Congratulations!
 You have passed CKA Exam' > output-pod.txt

    ```

+---

+## Q24

+Create a namespace finance, and Create a NetworkPolicy that blocks all traffic to pods in finance namespace, except for traffic from pods in the same namespace on port 8080.